BarbaraLol/CloudBasicProject_Loletti/Report_Loletti.md

 ```
 ## Nginx configuration file
 The configuration of Nginx is handled by both the docker-compose.yaml and the nginx.conf files.
-The nginx.conf configuartion file's code are reported below
+The nginx.conf file's code is reported below and it specifies the http configuration, which can be divided into the following blocks:
+* the upstream block defines how the backend behaves by implementing a load balancing algorithm (`least_conn`, which handle new requests sending them to the server with the fewest active connections) and the address and port of the upstream server that Nginx will proxy requests to, meaning our Nextcloud instance
+*
 ```php
 upstream nextcloud_backend {
         least_conn;